ifiok-alcine/100_Days_of_Python/day013/README.md

 ## Day 13

-Today covered debugging and there was no project today
+Today covered debugging and there was no project.
 Debugging: How to Find and Fix Errors in your Code
 The tips recommended were:
 - Describe the problem